 Start by covering the stain with a generous amount of salt.
 You can use any salt, and regular table salt works just fine.
 The fine grains of salt will slowly absorb any liquid lingering in the fibers.

-If the stain is dry or nearly dry, pour a very small amount of water onto it first.
+If the stain is dry or nearly dry, pour a tiny amount of water onto it first.
 This will loosen up the stain and allow the salt to work efficiently.

 2. Wait